malinlarsson/courses/ngsintro/1809/labs/filetypes.md

 $ igv.sh
 ```

-If you notice that IGV over Xforwarding is excruciatingly slow, you can try to use tha web based ThinLinc client instead.
-Go to the address [https://milou-gui.uppmax.uu.se](https://milou-gui.uppmax.uu.se) and login with your normal UPPMAX username and password.
+If you notice that IGV over Xforwarding is excruciatingly slow, you can try to use the web based ThinLinc client instead.
+Unfortunately this requires you to have set up a two factor authentification (2FA) with UPPMAX, so it's something you can try on your own.
+[Instructions for setting up the 2FA at UPPMAX.](https://www.uppmax.uu.se/support/user-guides/setting-up-two-factor-authentication/) When you are all set up, go to the address [https://rackham-gui.uppmax.uu.se](https://rackham-gui.uppmax.uu.se) and login with your normal UPPMAX username and password together with your 2FA (described at the login screen).
 This will get you a remote desktop on one of the login nodes, and you can open a terminal and run IGV there instead.

 Once IGV is started, either using Xforwarding or the remote desktop in your web browser, we are ready to go.
 There are 3 files we have to load in IGV.